TriDangContact/word-demo/README.md

 - Valid inputs must contain less than 10 characters.
 - Valid inputs must not be null or be an empty string.

+## Compile

+- Run command in terminal:
+  - `mvn clean install`
+- This will clean the project, install any dependencies, and create a `/target` directory with a `.jar` file of the program.

+## Start Server

+- Navigate to the /target directory and run command in terminal:
+  - `java -jar <name of .jar file>`
+- Or navigate to the root project directory and run command in terminal:
+  - `./mvnw spring-boot:run`

 ## Endpoints

 Each endpoint expects an API Key in the header called `key`.
 For the purpose of this demo, the value of the key will a simple value in `application.properties` under `auth.apiKeyHeaderValue`, rather than dynamically generated.

+- GET: demo/
+  - Returns a simple welcome message.
 - POST: demo/add-word/{word}
   - Returns a message indicating whether the word was added to storage or not.
   - If the input was valid, but is not a word according to Merriam Dictionary, returns a list of suggested words based on response from Merriam Dictionary API.